davewsmith/toydeploy/NOTES.md

     (venv) $ terraform init

 Note to future self: `grep -R toydeploy .` and `grep -R us-west-1 .` to find the places where these are hard-coded.
+There are a few places (e.g., the `terraform` block in `main.tf` that could really benefit from supporting variables, but alas.